What is Microsoft Binder?

 These files can be opened by Microsoft versions up to 2003.
 To unbind sections of an Office Binder file into individual files, you must locate the binder file in Microsoft Windows Explorer, My Computer or on your desktop.
 Right-click the binder file, then click Unbind.
 The sections in the binder will be saved in the same folder as the binder file as individual files.
 The Unbind command is unavailable in Microsoft Windows NT Workstation 3.51, so in order to save a section as a separate file, go to the Section menu and click Save As File for every section you want to save separately.

 If you want to delete a section, go to the Section menu and click Delete.
 Right-click the icon on the left of the section pane and click Delete.
-Files that can be compiled or added to a binder are XLT, XLS, XLW and Scraps of Microsoft Excel, SLK [Symbolic Link or SYLK], DOC, DOT and Scraps of Microsoft Word, RTF or Rich Text Format, PPT, POT and Scraps of Microsoft PowerPoint, OBD and OBT of Microsoft Binder.Find the official Microsoft Binder download
+Files that can be compiled or added to a binder are XLT, XLS, XLW and Scraps of Microsoft Excel, SLK [Symbolic Link or SYLK], DOC, DOT and Scraps of Microsoft Word, RTF or Rich Text Format, PPT, POT and Scraps of Microsoft PowerPoint, OBD and OBT of Microsoft Binder.Download directly from the developerDownload Microsoft Binder (external link)

 File types supported by Microsoft Binder

 Our users primarily use Microsoft Binder to open these file types: